studentcoursera/08_machine_learning/readme.md

 ## Notes

 **3 types of motion (Euler angels):** roll, pitch and yaw.
-Rotation around the front-to-back axis is called roll.
+Rotation around the front-to-back axis is called _roll_.
-Rotation around the side-to-side axis is called pitch.
+Rotation around the side-to-side axis is called _pitch__.
-Rotation around the vertical axis is called yaw.
+Rotation around the vertical axis is called _yaw__.

 **Variables**